The Importance of Pollination

 - The duration of the blooming season

-- Pesticides/herbicides/fungicides applied (These things kill bees.
+- These crop treatments can kill bees.
 Depending on the compound and the time it is to be applied, bees may need to be sealed in their hives overnight or removed from the site for up to several days.
-Both of those requirements can substantially increase the rental cost due to the risk and labor involved.)
+Both of those requirements can substantially increase the rental cost due to the risk and labor involved.

 Every crop has individual recommendations for the number of hives that should be present per acre as well as how the hives should be placed in the field.
 This can vary substantially from crop to crop.
 Please contact us for an individual quote and recommendations for your situation.

 While requirements for each situation vary considerably, we guarantee that we will provide the agreed upon number of hives on time and that they will meet the individual colony strength agreed upon.
-We welcome you to inspect the hives within 10 days after they are placed on location or to bring in a knowledgeable third-party beekeeper to assess the colonies' strength.
+We welcome you to inspect the hives within 10 days after they are placed on location or to bring in a knowledgeable third-party beekeeper to assess the strength of these colonies.